McKee-Beshers Sunflower Fields in Maryland 2021

 Location of Sunflower Fields at McKee Beshers in Poolsville

-There are 4 sunflower fields planted for 2019 at McKee-Beshers, for the location of each field see here.
-GPS coordinates of the sunflowers:
+There are 4 sunflower fields planted for 2021 at McKee-Beshers, GPS coordinates of the sunflowers:

 Directions to McKee Beshers Sunflowers

 If you google map to McKee Beshers you will probably be going to the wrong field.

 Field #1 usually blooms first and is the main field but google maps does not take you there, it usually takes you somewhere near field #3, which blooms later than field #1.